auseckas/bitblazr/README.md

 The sensor has been tested on x86_64 and Aarch64 (Arm64) architectures, on Linux kernel 6.0 and above.

+:warning:
+The project is currently in "beta" - use at your own risk.

 <hr>

 # Installation